Snapper card

-The Snapper card is a contactless electronic ticketing card used to pay for bus and train fares in Wellington, New Zealand.
+The Snapper card is a contactless electronic ticketing card used to pay for bus and train fares in the Wellington Region of New Zealand.

+History

 The system, with a nautical themed name, was introduced in Wellington in July 2008.
 Another version – the Snapper HOP card – was introduced to Auckland in 2011 and withdrawn from Auckland in late 2013.
 Snapper CityLink cards were introduced in Whangārei in March 2014 and withdrawn in September 2018.

 It was owned by Snapper Services Limited, a former subsidiary of Infratil until 2019 when it was sold to ICM Limited, a subsidiary of Allectus Capital.

+In early December 2025, the Greater Wellington Regional Council announced plans to introduce its own contactless payment system, citing delays with the rollout national ticket solution Motu Move.
+Motu Move has delayed its launch in the Wellington region from late 2026 to late 2027.
+Contactless payments began being accepted in April 2026.